Anger rooms are now being offered as a place for people to express their frustration in a post-Trump nation.

 My practice is firmly rooted in mindfulness, meditation and changing thought patterns so you can live a healthier and happier life.

 An anger room goes against everything I believe ultimately helps my patients transcend negative cycles of behavior.

 There is a lot of truth in this quote:

 When angry, count ten before you speak; if very angry, one hundred.
 Thomas Jefferson

-Studies have shown that there are a multitude of health benefits generated by meditation.
-It lowers blood pressure, decreases anxiety and will help you rein in impulsive and angry behaviour.
+Studies have shown that there is a multitude of health benefits generated by meditation.
+It lowers blood pressure, decreases anxiety and will help you rein in impulsive and angry behavior.
 Sounds pretty good if you ask me!

 If you are having problems with anger, give us a call at Fraley & Associates.
 We’ll never have an anger room – but we will help you find better ways to cope with your frustration.

 Spokane, Washington Address